OpenFusionProject/OpenFusion/README.md

 The original game made use of the player's actual web browser to launch the game, but since then the NPAPI plugin interface the game relied on has been deprecated and is no longer available in most modern browsers.
 Both Retro and OpenFusion get around this issue by distributing an older version of Electron, a software package that is essentially a specialized web browser.

-The browser/Electron client opens a web page with an `<embed>` tag of MIME type `application/vnd.unity`, where the `src` param is the address of the game's `.unity3d` entrypoint.

-This triggers the browser to load an NPAPI plugin that handles this MIME type, the Unity Web Player, which the browser looks for in `C:\Users\%USERNAME%\AppData\LocalLow\Unity\WebPlayer`.
+The browser/Electron client opens a web page with an `<embed>` tag of the appropriate MIME type, where the `src` param is the address of the game's `.unity3d` entrypoint.
+This triggers the browser to load an NPAPI plugin that handles said MIME type, in this case the Unity Web Player.
-The Web Player was previously copied there by `installUnity.bat`.

 Note that the version of the web player distributed with OpenFusion expects a standard `UnityWeb` magic number for all assets, instead of Retro's modified `streamed` magic number.
 This will potentially become relevant later, as people start experimenting and mixing and matching versions.